journalprivacyconfidentiality/jpc-docs/sop/02_SOP_latex_galley.md

 ```
 - Don't forget to attach the manuscript

+## When all changes approved by author
+- close all copyediting "issues" in Github
+- add an entry to the "Copyediting discussions" that has a clear subject line (e.g. "Copyediting completed"), between the copy-editor and the editor/ managing editor.
+Specifically mention all closed Github issues.
+- all Github/Overleaf files MUST be in sync

 ## Special instructions for Special Issues
 Special issues use boxed inserts.
 The main manuscript file tex must be modified (this does NOT work when inserting Word-derived PDFs!).
 There is a special `jpcboxed.tex` in the editorial files for this purpose.